 Yesterday we ventured into the countryside for a day of adventure.
 We packed into a small bus and headed east on the road to Kenya.
 As we left Mukono we began to see a rural view with hillsides of tea plantations and acres of sugar cane.
 Flowered trees and coconut palms sped past the window.

 There were also many buildings.
 Rows of stores display clothes, furniture, building materials, food, telephones and airtime.
 Banks offer micro loans, and all kinds of schools compete for students.
 Churches and mosques occasionally face each other across the road.
 We stopped briefly at a roadside fruit market to buy fresh bananas.
+Our road passed through Mabira Forest a cool region of shadowy woods.
+As we crossed the Nile River bridge we refrained from photographing the impressive dam to avoid a confrontation with the soldiers stationed by the sign.

 From there our route went deep into the country to visit the site of the martyrdom of Bishop Hannington who died in 1885.
 As we turned off the main road we saw many small compounds with two to four round grass covered huts.
 Children chased the bus to see what we might offer them.
+Finally we came to a church where we met the priest who serves the people of the area.
+He joined us for a ride up the steep hill to the spot where Bishop Hannington lived when he came to the region.
+At the top of the hillside was an impressive group of granite boulders.
+He told us the story as he led us between the rocks.

+Apparently the Bishop lived there and preached to the surrounding population from a large granite platform.
 As they gathered to listen to him about 50 were converted to Christianity.
 When the local Buganda king, the Kabaka, heard of this preacher, he sent his soldiers to kill the Bishop.
 Hannington was tortured and killed at a place which they call the Martyrs' Stone.
+Of the 50 followers, 48 were also killed.
+The two who escaped, buried the Bishop's body, and told the story.

 The view from the top of the hill was spectacular.
 The whole vista of the countryside was before us, with a clear but distant view of Lake Victoria where we headed for lunch.